Back to Tutorials

 console.log("indexed", embeddings.length, "chunks");

-The metadata is the part people forget.
-A vector store finds the nearest vectors, but a vector is just numbers — you need the original text to hand back to the model.
-Stash text (and anything else useful: source URL, section, last updated) in metadata at upsert time so it rides along with every search hit.
+That metadata field is the part people forget, and it's worth pausing on.
+A vector store finds you the nearest vectors — but a vector is just 1536 floats, meaningless on its own.
+You need the original text to hand back to the model when there's a hit.
+So you stash text (and anything else worth keeping — a source URL, a section name, a last-updated date) in metadata at upsert time, and it rides along with every search result from here on.

 vector1536 floats — the searchable meaning